-Patau syndrome is a rare and serious genetic disorder caused by having an extra copy of chromosome 13 in some or all of the cells in the body.
+Patau syndrome is a severe and rare genetic disorder caused by having an extra copy of chromosome 13 in some or all of the cells in the body.

 Chromosomal abnormalities are one of the most common causes of miscarriage and stillbirth.